Suspect in killing of UnitedHealth executive Brian Thompson in custody

-Authorities have arrested the man suspected of killing UnitedHealth executive Brian Thompson in a brazen shooting outside a Manhattan hotel last week, New York City officials said on Monday, ending a massive five-day manhunt.
+ALTOONA, Pennsylvania: The man suspected of killing UnitedHealth executive Brian Thompson in a brazen shooting outside a Manhattan hotel was arrested and arraigned on gun and forgery charges on Monday (Dec 9), ending a massive five-day manhunt.

-The suspect, identified as Luigi Mangione, 26, was captured in Altoona, Pennsylvania, after he was spotted eating at a McDonald's by an employee of the fast food restaurant who believed he resembled the gunman, officials said at a news conference.
+The suspect, identified as Luigi Mangione, 26, was captured in Altoona, Pennsylvania, after he was spotted eating at a McDonald's by a customer and an employee who believed he resembled the gunman, officials said at a news conference.

-Mangione was found with a "ghost gun" - a firearm assembled from parts, making it untraceable - and a silencer consistent with the weapon used to shoot Thompson, New York City Police Commissioner Jessica Tisch said, as well as clothing and a mask similar to those worn by the killer.
-The ghost gun may have been produced by a 3D printer, said Joseph Kenny, the NYPD's chief of detectives.

-Mangione had multiple fraudulent identifications, including a fake New Jersey ID that matched the one used by the gunman to check into a Manhattan hostel days before the shooting, officials said.
+When approached by two police officers inside the McDonald's and asked if he had recently been in New York, Mangione began to shake and went quiet, one of the responding officers said at a press conference.
+He had been wearing a mask and sitting alone with a laptop and backpack.

+While the document did not mention specific targets, Mangione harboured "ill will toward corporate America," said Joseph Kenny, the NYPD's chief of detectives.

-Mangione was born and raised in Maryland, attended college in Pennsylvania, had ties to San Francisco and last lived in Honolulu, officials said.
+Mangione graduated from a private all-boys school in Baltimore as valedictorian in 2016 before earning dual engineering degrees in 2020 at the University of Pennsylvania, a prestigious Ivy League university, according to school records.
+His last known address was in Honolulu, officials said.

-He was arrested on firearms charges by Altoona police, and New York detectives are on their way to Pennsylvania to question him, Tisch said.
-He will likely be extradited to New York at some point to face charges related to the murder.

-Thompson, 50, was gunned down outside a Manhattan hotel early on Wednesday morning by a masked man who appeared to wait for his arrival before shooting the executive from behind.
+Thompson, 50, was gunned down outside a Manhattan hotel early last Wednesday morning by a masked man who appeared to wait for his arrival before shooting the executive from behind.

 The suspect ran from the scene and then rode a bike into Central Park.
 Surveillance video captured him exiting the park and taking a taxi to a bus station in northern Manhattan, where police believe he used a bus to flee the city.